5 Ways Hotels are Screwing Up Guest Engagement: How You Can Get it Right

-Many brands associate customer engagement with sending emails every day or constantly tweeting out the latest offering or service.
-But what matters most is being present at the right time—not all the time.
+Many brands associate customer engagement with sending emails every day or constantly tweeting out the latest promotion or service.
+But what matters most is being present at the right time – not all the time.

 5. They keep all their secrets

 Share how people are doing things with your product you hadn’t planned on, or connect new customers to an online forum of their peers.
-For example, film a quick YouTube or Instagram tutorial of your executive chef making one of the top dishes at your hotel’s restaurant.
-Have your brand’s designer talk about the thought process behind picking specific pieces of furniture for the rooms, from the perspective of teaching design philosophy.
+For example, film a quick Instagram tutorial of your executive chef making one of the top dishes at your hotel’s restaurant.
+Have your brand’s designer talk about the thought process of picking specific pieces of furniture for the rooms from the perspective of teaching design philosophy.

 Encourage mastery and expertise.
 Peel back the curtain a bit and let people connect with the brand and the company.
 It’s the best way to build long-term trust.